yukpiz/simple-side-drawer/README.md

+It a forked of the https://github.com/adamrocker/simple-side-drawer .
+Thank you for it.

 SimpleSideDrawer is an android library to add a drawer navigation into your android application.
 This library has high affinity with other libraries like ActionBarSherlock or etc.